embano1/blog/content/posts/knative-pov/index.en.md

 [templates](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/templates)
 and [SDKs](https://github.com/cloudevents/sdk-powershell) for the programming (scripting) language of their choice (PowerShell/PowerCLI).
-The adoption and feedback from a community which in 90% of the cases has never touched `git` or `Docker` before has been beyond our imagination.
+The adoption and feedback from a community, which in 90% of the cases has never touched `git` or `Docker` before, has been beyond our imagination.

 Our key learning was to *hide, abstract and simplify the internals* of Kubernetes, Knative, et al. and get out of the way of the end-user as much as